Welcome to SpitfireSpares.com propellers section

 They were soon replaced by the three bladed variable pitch props.
 I believe this type of prop was fitted to the late 1930s fighters such as the Gladiator.
 Hand made using traditional methods by our craftsman.
 They are marked correctly with period stamps.
 We only use good quality Ash and Mahogany.
 I do not like to call it a repro or copy as it does not do it justice and suggests they are somehow inferior to the ones produced in the early 1930s which it is not.
 It is made to original specs and identical in every way to the ones made 70 years ago, using the same labour intensive techniques.
 The laminate's are locked using dowels and traditional glue.
 It took our craftsman 10 days to make this awesome propeller.
 They are not massed produced.
 We have a large inventory of Propeller's.
 We can produce props to your specification in materials and glue if you wish to get them approved for flying.
 This one is balanced but for sale as DISPLAY ONLY

-Boxed WWI Paragon Propeller (pg1 prop)
+Wood WWI auxiliary British airship Propeller (pg1 prop)

 Wood WWI Propeller (pg1 prop)